lee1woo/School_District_Analysis/README.md

 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
   - Thomas High Schools's math, reading, and overall percentage passing rates increased dramatically after removing 9th graders.
   - Most of the other data listed by different categories, including school type, school size, and school spending, was not affected by the removal of those 461 students.
 In a dataset of tens of thousands of students, 461 was not enough to move the needle.
-  - The percentage of overall passing rates across all 15 schools increased.
+  - The percentage of overall passing rates across all 15 schools decreased slightly.
   - While the changes can be seen on the individual school at Thomas, there is not much of a difference across all schools.